-Logistically, things start going south before even leaving.
-It’s Sunday afternoon and I’m waiting for delivery of a sim card to go in my new phone to replace the one that died two days earlier.
+Logistically, things started going south before even leaving.
+It was Sunday afternoon and I was waiting for delivery of a sim card to go in my new phone to replace the one that died two days earlier.
 I eschewed smart phones for the longest time, hating the idea of being always connected.
 They have now admittedly become indispensable to me, especially for travel.
-I wait until the last possible minute for the sim card to arrive before leaving for the airport, nearly missing the cutoff for checked baggage.
-The delivery comes less than an hour after I leave.
-I’ll at least have a data connection through my hotspot, though, which in most situations is good enough.
+I waited until the last possible minute for the sim card to arrive before leaving for the airport, nearly missing the cutoff for checked baggage.
+The delivery came less than an hour after I leave.
+I would at least have a data connection through my hotspot, though, which in most situations is good enough.

-After a layover in Frankfurt (I’ve only spent one day in Germany outside airports, but there’s no telling how many hours I’ve spent in the Frankfurt airport), I arrive in Malta.
-Then I get a notification that I had the wrong address for my meeting.
+After a layover in Frankfurt (I’ve only spent one day in Germany outside airports, but there’s no telling how many hours I’ve spent in the Frankfurt airport), I arrived in Malta.
+Then I got a notification that I had the wrong address for my meeting.
 I thought I had booked accommodations right around the corner from the meeting, but instead I would be taking a ferry or a cab ride to another part of the island.
-It also means I’ll have to go straight to the meeting from the airport.
-I came in on a redeye so I duck into a bathroom stall to change clothes.
+It also meant I’d have to go straight to the meeting from the airport.
+I came in on a redeye so I ducked into a bathroom stall to change clothes.

-After my meetings for the day are over I wander around for a while in Valletta, the capital and I assume oldest city.
+After my meetings for the day were over I wandered around for a while in Valletta, the capital and I assume oldest city.
 It’s an awesome place.
-I explore the main parts of the city, going down stone streets, past old buildings, monuments, and a whole lotta cats.
+I explored the main parts of the city, going down stone streets, past old buildings, monuments, and a whole lotta cats.
 Seriously, there are cats everywhere.

-I’m still in my suit and hadn’t planned on scrambling along oceanside boulders that night, but I couldn’t resist.
-Between grocery bag ponchos, bike shorts at work, and now business clothes for this, I seem to be really struggling with this whole dressing myself appropriately thing lately.
+I was still in my suit and hadn’t planned on scrambling along oceanside boulders that night, but I couldn’t resist.
+Between grocery bag ponchos, bike shorts at work, and now business clothes for this, I seemed to recently be really struggling with the whole dressing myself appropriately thing.

-I have the whole place to myself.
-I don’t know if people venture there during the day, but it certainly seemed to be a nice little hideaway.
-For the first time in over 6 weeks, I actually feel like I’m alone.
-It’s incredibly freeing and relaxing.
-The temperature is perfect, with a slight breeze to complement the sound of the gentle waves crashing against the rocks.
-There’s just enough moonlight to cast a glow on the fort and the sea coming up to meet it.
+I had the whole place to myself.
+I didn’t know if people venture there during the day, but it certainly seemed to be a nice little hideaway.
+For the first time in over 6 weeks, I actually felt like I was alone.
+It was incredibly freeing and relaxing.
+The temperature was perfect, with a slight breeze to complement the sound of the gentle waves crashing against the rocks.
+There was just enough moonlight to cast a glow on the fort and the sea coming up to meet it.

-I know I need to go get some sleep, but how often was I going to be in Malta on a hidden path next to the Mediterranean all to myself?
+I knew I needed to go get some sleep, but how often was I going to be in Malta on a hidden path next to the Mediterranean all to myself?
 Probably never again.
 I could sleep anywhere (although the following night would certainly test my limits).
-Eventually, I continue on and return to my accommodations for the night.
-They’re in an old building, and even my bedroom looks a bit like a fort itself.
+Eventually, I continued on and returned to my accommodations for the night.
+They were in an old building, and even my bedroom looked a bit like a fort itself.

-The next day I take a quick run around the city to see some of the sights in the daylight, and take a quick dip in the sea at my hideaway from the night before.
-It doesn’t make for much of a workout due to the frequent stopping and starting, but the sights are worth it.
+The next day I took a quick run around the city to see some of the sights in the daylight, and took a quick dip in the sea at my hideaway from the night before.
+It didn’t make for much of a workout due to the frequent stopping and starting, but the sights were worth it.

 Malta to London

-After the run, my logistical troubles continue.
-I need to take a ferry to get back to where my meeting is.
-I leave in plenty of time, but my way is blocked by a parade route that’s being set up (really, on a Tuesday morning?).
-I run around the city with all my luggage, just slipping onto the ferry before they close the gate.
-I’m drenched in sweat, but the sea breeze cools me off a bit as I stand on the upper deck absorbing the beautiful view of the harbor.
+After the run, my logistical troubles continued.
+I needed to take a ferry to get back to where my meeting was.
+I left in plenty of time, but my way was blocked by a parade route that was being set up (really, on a Tuesday morning?).
+I ran around the city with all my luggage, just slipping onto the ferry before they closed the gate.
+I was drenched in sweat, but the sea breeze cooled me off a bit as I stood on the upper deck absorbing the beautiful view of the harbor.

-With cell phone trouble, nearly missing my flight, booking a place in the wrong area, and nearly missing a ferry, I think that I’ve had a rough go of it so far.
-My real logistical nightmare hasn’t even begun.
-I fly out of Malta Tuesday evening, have yet another wonderful German buffet at a layover in Frankfurt, and arrive in London at about 10 PM.
-I lose a decent chunk of time because someone accidentally took my luggage before realizing their mistake and bringing it back, and then hop on the underground to head to my Airbnb near King’s Cross.
-Since I knew I would be arriving late I had been sure to let the host know and to communicate with him beforehand on the check-in process.
+With cell phone trouble, nearly missing my flight, booking a place in the wrong area, and nearly missing a ferry, I thought that I’d had a rough go of it so far.
+My real logistical nightmare hadn’t even begun.
+I flew out of Malta Tuesday evening, had yet another wonderful German buffet at a layover in Frankfurt, and arrived in London at about 10 PM.
+I lost a decent chunk of time because someone accidentally took my luggage before realizing their mistake and bringing it back, and then I hopped on the underground to head to my Airbnb near King’s Cross.
+Since I knew I would be arriving late I had been sure to let the host know and communicated with him beforehand on the check-in process.